Pokémon Go Promo Codes are a new feature that teases some promotional opportunities that could be arriving in the game very soon.

 We can also get some clues from Niantic's other augmented reality game, Ingress, who give out codes direct to players on a regular basis through social media and events.
 Code provided range from being single use, to being redeemable across multiple accounts - leading to lists being shared on Reddit and pastebin so anyone can use them (though are sometimes later locked after a certain number of uses).
 Codes are known to handed out from Niantic itself inside encrypted puzzles as well as during official fan gatherings.

 Speaking of events, Niantic has announced a handful for 2017, including Pokémon Go Fest in Chicago, Safari Zone and more - which are possible candidates for when we'll first start seeing them appear.

 As for what the codes will unlock, as quoted above, it appears items available free from PokéStops (specifically PokéBalls) as well as paid-for consumables (Lure Modules and Lucky Eggs) will be made available.

-There is also hopes from the community promo codes could be used to obtain more substantial unlocks - such as rare or even legendary Pokémon, but there's nothing yet to support such speculation.
+There is also hopes from the community promo codes could be used to obtain more substantial unlocks - such as rare or even the remaining legendary Pokémon, particularly Mew and Celebi, but there's nothing yet to support such speculation.
 Whatever happens, we'll be updating this page with further details on how codes work and how to get them as soon as they are available.